What is DSL Connection, Types, How Does It Work | Vitel Global

 1. Dedicated Lines Advantages

-• It helps manage a large number of data- and bandwidth-intensive apps.
+• Using a dedicated DSL connection helps manage a large number of data- and bandwidth-intensive apps.

 • It helps in eliminating network congestion and enhances the speed of data transit.

-• It provides extraordinary access to users on company premises.
+• A dedicated DSL connection provides extraordinary access to users on company premises.

 2. Mitigate Cable Dependency